MohamedKhaled-Box/notes-API/README.md

 After registering, log in with your new account.
 Test the profile management features by navigating to the profile page (by clicking in your username then profile).
 Test the note management features by navigating to the notes page and performing CRUD operations (by clicking on the notes in the navbar).
     8. Running the API Endpoints
 To test the API endpoints, you can use tools like Postman or Insomnia.
 Here are some example requests:

 Registration
 Endpoint: POST /api/register
 Request Body:
 json
-Copy code

 {
   "name": "Test User",
   "email": "test@example.com",